wrgeorge1983/Tom/templates/README.md

 ```
 Tom will automatically select the best template based on device platform and command.

+**Template Updates:**
+Changes to template files or indexes take effect immediately - no restart required.

 **Template Selection Visibility:**

 The API response includes metadata showing which template was used: